-Many of our Members currently remain with us and are being joined by new Members throughout the Autumn.
+Many of our Members remained with us since last year and were joined by new Members throughout the Autumn.
 A range of measures are in place to ensure their safety, security and wellbeing during their time with us.

 We are continuing to keep Members informed about how we are managing the COVID-19 risks facing the UK, following best advice from the Government.

 Regular “All Members” emails help Members to keep in touch with the College’s latest advice.
 These provide updates on:

 - The latest UK government policy applicable to life at Goodenough College

 - Numbers of Members and staff who are self-isolating and the number who have tested positive.

 - Core services, such as cleaning and catering